wellsst/wellsst.github.io/_drafts/maxwells_demons.md

 ## Basics

 Maxwells Demon is a thought experiment that seeks to find a loophole in a law.
 In the classic case it is applied to the Physics 2nd Law of Thermodynamics.
+It came about by James Clerk Maxwell, how was also one of the key participants of thermodynamics, that branch of physics that is concerned with the study of heat and temperature and their relation to energy, work and essentially energy flows.
+The important thing was at the time he proposed this in the 1870s was that there was much interest, thought and experimentation given to producing more highly efficient steam powered machines; how can we get maximum power out of a machine?

 The 2nd Law of Thermodynamics is concerned with heat exchange in systems in that heat energy flows to obtain equilibrium; heat energy will flow from an area of high energy (temperature) to an area of low energy.
 Otherwise stated as seeking maximum Entropy or the state of maximum disorder or randomness.